microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 TOCTitle: Deploy to Azure App Service
 ContentId: e3f4006c-ab3f-4444-909b-fb045afcdf09
 PageTitle: Deploy Python web apps to Azure App Service on Linux
-DateApproved: 10/04/2018
+DateApproved: 10/16/2018
 MetaDescription: How to deploy Python web apps to Azure App Service on Linux
 MetaSocialImage: images/tutorial/social.png
 ---
 # Deploy to Azure App Service on Linux

-This tutorial walks you through deploying a Python app to Azure App Service on Linux using the [VS Code App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extension.
+This tutorial walks you through deploying a Python app to Azure App Service on Linux using the [VS Code App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).

 [Azure App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-intro), currently in Preview for Python, runs your code in a pre-defined Docker container.
 The characteristics of this container are fully documented on [Configure Python apps for App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/how-to-configure-python), and are summarized as follows: